 Sir Harry Platt Papers

-The papers encompass material that illustrates the main aspects of Platt’s career: his expertise as a practising orthopaedic surgeon, his international reputation in the field, his activities as a lecturer and speaker, and his work on the co-ordination of orthopaedic services.
+Platt's extensive collection of papers encompass all the major features of his professional career: his expertise as a practising orthopaedic surgeon, his international reputation in the field, his activities as a lecturer and speaker, and his work on the co-ordination of regional and national orthopaedic services.

 - Catalogue available online via ELGAR.

 - Stella V. F. Butler, ‘Academic Medicine in Manchester: The Careers of Geoffrey Jefferson, Harry Platt and John Stopford, 1914–39’, Bulletin of the John Rylands University Library of Manchester, 87.1 (2005), 133–66.